kariymam/kariymamurphy-astro/src/blog/Second Post.md

 ---
-title: This is an even longer title of a post look how long this is wow so many words so many possibilities
+title: This is an even longer title of a post look how long this is wow
 description: I was hired to brand and design social media flyer for We Own This!
 This is an example of a really long description, what’s up what’s happening lorem ipsum dolor sit.
 date: 2023-10-03
 tags: